1. Meet the Mayors.

 Recordings of past Franklin Tomorrow programming can be found on our YouTube site.

 7. Show your civic pride with a Historic Franklin license plate for your car.

-Franklin is the only city in the state of Tennessee to have its own license plate available for purchase at the Williamson County Clerk’s office at the Williamson County Government Complex at 1320 W. Main St.
+Franklin is the only city in the state of Tennessee to have its own license plate available for purchase at the Williamson County Clerk’s office at the Williamson County Government Complex at 1320 W. Main St., in Franklin.

 Did you know you live in an All-America City?
 Franklin won this distinguished designation from the National Civic League in 2020 in a joint application between the City of Franklin and Franklin Tomorrow focusing on civic engagement and the telling of The Fuller Story.